Caring for Yourself After Childbirth

 - Ibuprofen, 200 milligram (mg) tablets: Take 3 tablets every 4 hours as needed for discomfort, not to exceed 16 tablets per day.

 - Docusate (DOSS), 250 mg capsules: Take 1 capsule each morning and evening as a stool softener.

 - Senna Concentrate: Take 1 tablet each morning and evening as a mild laxative until you've had a normal bowel movement.

-- Avoid fish that contain mercury, such as tuna steaks, canned albacore tuna, swordfish, tile fish, and king mackerel.
+The exception to eating normally is that you should avoid fish that contains mercury, such as tuna steaks, canned albacore tuna, swordfish, tile fish, and king mackerel.

 Treatment for Low Blood Count (Anemia)

 A diet high in iron will help rebuild your blood count.
 If you have low iron levels, there are things you can do to increase the iron in your blood.
 Eating certain foods and taking supplements can help with this.

 Take iron supplements only if your provider advises you to do so.
 Iron is constipating.
 If you are advised to take iron supplements, start after you have had 1 to 2 normal bowel movements.
 You may need to take a stool softener (without laxative, such as Docusate) to treat constipation.

 Choose iron-rich foods from these lists.